EDUCATION FOR KIDS

 September 29, 2020

 The main charter of Silicon Valley Woodturners is education.
-A lot of activities we do is geared towards imparting knowledge of wood turning to the members of the club.
+We gear most of our activities towards imparting knowledge of wood turning to the members of the club.
 We can not sustain the art and craft of wood turning unless we actively train the next generation of wood workers and wood turners.
 We were fortunate to forge a partnership with the Santa Clara High School.
 As a part of this partnership we get to conduct our general meetings in the wood shop of the school.
 In return we also get to help the high school kids learn the craft of working with wood.
-SVW volunteers have not only helped improve and maintain the wood shop, we have actively taught the students various wood working and wood turning projects as well.
+SVW volunteers have not only helped improve and keep up the wood shop, we have actively taught the students various wood working and wood turning projects as well.
 Students of the high school who take the construction classes also get to become members of SVW free of charge as student members.

 This is what Mike said in August 2014: